-The Seattle School is a progressive seminary and graduate school.
+The Seattle School is an interdisciplinary seminary and graduate school.
 We train artists, pastors, therapists, counselors, and entrepreneurs to be leaders, healers, and culture-shapers.

 This is Life Examined